-• The remaining balance of £2,872k of additions to existing properties not associated with a specific component includes £787k on void improvements and £70k of medical adaptations.
+• The remaining balance of £4,126k of additions to existing properties not associated with a specific component includes £805k on void improvements and £248k of medical adaptations.

-Additions to housing under construction include capitalised interest costs of £0.3m (2020: £0.4m).
-Interest has been capitalised at the weighted average interest cost for the association of 4.60% (2020: 4.89%).
+Additions to housing under construction include capitalised interest costs of £0.4m (2021: £0.3m).
+Interest has been capitalised at the weighted average interest cost for the association of 4.08% (2021: 4.60%).

 Social housing properties have been valued by Jones Lang LaSalle Limited, an independent professional adviser qualified by the Royal Institution of Chartered Surveyors ("RICS") to undertake valuations.
-This valuation was prepared in accordance with the appraisal and valuation manual of the RCIS at 31 March 2021 on an Existing Use Valuation for Social Housing ("EUV-SH").
-Discount rates between 5.75-6.5% have been used depending on the property archetype (2020: 5.75-6.50 % retained stock).
-The valuation assumes a rental income increase of inflation +0.5% for retained stock, in line with the Association's 30 year Business Plan (2020/21).
+This valuation was prepared in accordance with the appraisal and valuation manual of the RCIS at 31 March 2022 on an Existing Use Valuation for Social Housing ("EUV-SH").
+Discount rates between 5.75-7.00% have been used depending on the property archetype (2021: 5.75-6.50 % retained stock).
+The valuation assumes a rea rental income growth of 0.5% for the first two years, followed by long-term real rental growth of 1.0% per annum, in line with the Association's 30-year Business Plan (2022/23).
 The capital investment made in housing properties each year may not translate directly into an increase in the value of the assets by virtue of the nature of the EUV-SH valuation methodology.

-The number of units of social housing accommodation owned and managed (excluding unlettable voids) by the Association at 31 March 2021 is shown below:
+The number of units of social housing accommodation owned and managed (excluding unlettable voids) by the Association at 31 March 2022 is shown below:

-2021 2020
+2022 2021

+Social Housing

-Social Housing General needs 5,101 5.015
+General needs 5,086 5,055

-Shared ownership 340 5,015 342
+Shared ownership 331 340

-Supported housing 270 219
+Supported housing 326 316

-Total Units 5,711 5,576
+Total Units 5,743 5,711